MileHacker Logo

 Lal Sohanra National Park

 Located near Bahawalpur, this expansive park spans approximately 130,000 acres.
-It encompasses Pat Sar Lake, a desert ecosystem (part of the Cholistan Desert), and forested areas.
-The park is home to various deer, birds, and features breeding programs for species like the Blackbuck and Indian Rhinoceros, ideal for wildlife viewing and picnicking.
+It encompasses Pat Sar Lake, an arid region ecosystem (part of the Cholistan Desert), and forested areas.
+The park is home to various deer, birds, and features breeding programs for species like the Blackbuck and Of indian origin Rhinoceros, ideal for wildlife viewing and picnicking.

 Park Highlights